Faculty Promotion Guidelines

+b.
+Cover Letter from the Dean/Director

-- NEW Provide a subject line with the candidate’s name, all current titles, Employee ID number, and include the date of hire for all cases.
+- Provide a subject line with the candidate’s name, all current titles, Employee ID number, and include the date of hire for all cases.

 - If the candidate holds joint appointments, please indicate the fraction of effort for each title - for example, Associate Professor, without tenure (100%), and Research Associate Professor (0%).